edgelesssys/constellation/docs/docs/getting-started/first-steps.md

 # First steps

 The following steps guide you through the process of creating a cluster and deploying a sample app.
-This example assumes that you have successfully [installed and set up Constellation](install.md).
+This example assumes that you have successfully [installed and set up Constellation](install.md), and have access to a cloud subscription.
+For setting up a local Constellation cluster, check out [mini Constellation](mini-constellation.md).

 ## Create a cluster